ElodieTOROSSIAN/caradisiac/README.md

 ## My part
-In a first part, I started by creating the API.
+* In a first part, I started by creating the API.
 Then, I create function : populate.
-Populate premites to import data in elasticSearch.
+* Populate premites to import data in elasticSearch.
 I save the information in a JSON and I try to save it in Elasticsearch.
-Suv permites to found all 4*4 that have a trunk of more than 400 m^3 thanks to a request on Elasticsearch.
+* So, Suv permites to found all 4*4 that have a trunk of more than 400 m^3 thanks to a request on Elasticsearch.
-I had difficulties to import the data on Elasticsearch.
+* I had difficulties to import the data on Elasticsearch.